afkummer/brkga-mp-ipr-hhcrsp-2021/README.md

 $ cmake .. -DCMAKE_BUILD_TYPE=Release
 ```

-Once completed, you can run the standard `$ make` utility to build the binary.
+Once completed, you can run the standard `make` utility to build the binary.
 After this step, you have generated the `brkga` binary.

 **Note:** The CMakeLists.txt contains instructions to generate a binary optimized for the native processor of the compilation machine.
 If you plan to run the code in other system, you need to either recompile the code into such machine, or change the [CMakeLists.txt](CMakeLists.txt) parameters to `-march=x86-64` and `-mtune=generic`.
 As a consequence, you may expect a small performance hit due to the target-agnostic binary.